Order of Visit: High Point #39

 Eagle Mountain was the third state high point I was attempting on my whirlwind Great Lakes trip.
 I’d already snagged Mt.
 Arvon (Michigan’s high point) and Timm’s Hill (Wisconsin’s high point) yesterday.

-That’s why I camped down near Rusch Preserve last night.
+That fatigue was why I camped down near Rusch Preserve near Timm’s Hill last night.
 It was only 10 miles south of Wisconsin’s high point, and it didn’t cost me a dime because the area is part of the Ice Age Trail, which allows backcountry camping along its route.

-As comfortable at my tent was (even in the overnight rain), I was wide awake at 6:30 am.
+As comfortable as my tent was (even in the overnight rain), I was wide awake this morning at 6:30 am.
 So I quickly packed up for another long day of driving today and set out for Minnesota’s high point – 300 miles to my northwest.

-I was barely past the small town of Rib Lake, Wisconsin, (just 10 miles into the morning’s drive) when a deer suddenly darted out from the trees on the right side of the highway.
-It was crossing into the roadway before I even noticed the movement.
-Then it leaped right in front of my rental car as I careened down the highway at 50+ miles per hour.
+I was barely past the small town of Rib Lake, Wisconsin (and just 10 miles into today’s drive) when a deer suddenly darted out from the trees on the right side of the highway.
+It was on the roadway before I even noticed the movement.
+Then, it leaped right in front of my rental car as I careened down the highway at 50+ miles per hour.

 I slammed on the brakes as hard as I could, but I didn’t have enough time to avoid hitting the deer.
-Instead, I clipped its body with the front driver’s side of the grill of my rental SUV and the animal went flying to my left before disappearing into the woods once again.
+Instead, I clipped its body with the front of my rental SUV and the animal went flying to my left before disappearing into the woods once again.

-As I tried to calm my racing heart and all the adrenaline coursing though me, I pulled to the shoulder of the road to assess the damage.
+As I tried to calm my racing heart and all the adrenaline coursing through me, I pulled my rental car to the shoulder of the road to assess the damage.
 I could barely open my door when I stopped, and I feared the worst.
 Was this rogue deer going to be the end of my highpointing trip?

 As it turns out, the car was still operable.
-There as a crack in the bumper and the deer’s body pushed the front quarter panel back and slightly out of alignment, which is what made opening the driver’s door so difficult.
-But, at least my trip wasn’t coming to a sudden and immediate end!
+There was a crack in the bumper, and the deer’s body pushed the front quarter panel back and slightly out of alignment, which made opening the driver’s door near impossible.
+But at least my trip wasn’t coming to a sudden and immediate end!

 The rental SUV after I hit the deer.

 The next 290 miles were far less eventful (thank goodness).
-I made my way to Lake Superior – the lowest point in the state at 600′ and then drove along the Minnesota’s scenic North Shore from Duluth toward Lutsen, Minnesota.
+I made my way to Lake Superior – the lowest point in the state at 600 feet elevation before driving north along Minnesota’s scenic North Shore.

 Just beyond the Lutsen Ski Resort, I made a turn onto Caribou Drive near the town’s fire department.
 The paved road quickly turned into a dirt road, and I desperately hoped the road didn’t get its name because rogue caribou were waiting to jump in front of my rental car too.